 I was very surprised and then sad when my UPS failed.
 I expected it to last for a very long time.
 Oops, made mistake there.
 Obviously it uses rechargeable batteries.
 That is how it works.And they wore out.
 A UPS utilizes a charger to keep the batteries topped up.
 When the main power kicks out the UPS kicks in.
 It works so fast there is no split second off or huge spike when it starts up.

 Small, medium and large companies employ UPS's on all their computers.
 It is a very wise investment to keep employees working and data saved just in case of a power outage.
 I recommend that you get one.
 I did have 5 years of uninterrupted computer usage.
 So, Here's how to get one.

 I forgot the mention the software I bought to do the transfer.
 I got an image transfer software that should have worked much better than it did.
 But it was too late.

-Between the software and the backup drive I was able to inspect the information I was able to save.
-I attempted to transfer the data to the new computer but was unable to do so.
-Nevertheless, I can now re-purpose the backup disc drive for my new Dell.
-Yay!
-No more total loss of data.
-Actually I now store most of my business data on the cloud.
-Get yourself a backup disc drive and save yourself.
-I mean your data.
+Between the software and the backup drive I was able to inspect the information and I was able to save most of it.
+I was able to recover most of my data but it took a lot of time.
+Now with a backup storage drive I do not have total loss of data.
+I now store most of my business data on the cloud.
+Get yourself a backup disc drive and a backup UPS and save yourself time and money by saving your data.

-If you do get new software try to get the installeation disc if possible.
+If you do get new software try to get the installation disc if possible.
 Other software is only downloadable from the Internet.
 In this case you may get an opportunity to save a 'key code' that allows you to re-download it.
 Save a copy of this code.
 I recommend writing it down or printing it out.